Malaysia summons Singapore envoy over spying reports

-KUALA LUMPUR Malaysia's government summoned Singapore's high commissioner for talks on Tuesday, saying it was "extremely concerned" by media reports that the city-state helps Western intelligence agencies spy on its Southeast Asian neighbour.
+KUALA LUMPUR Malaysia's government summoned Singapore's high commissioner for talks on Tuesday, saying it was "extremely concerned" by media reports that the city-state helps Western intelligence agencies spy on its Southeast Asian neighbor.

 "If those allegations are eventually proven, it is certainly a serious matter that the Government of Malaysia strongly rejects and abhors," Foreign Minister Anifah Aman said in a statement late on Monday.

-"It cannot be overemphasised that spying against a good friend and neighbour is unacceptable and goes against the true spirit of, and commitment to, good neighbourly relations."
+"It cannot be overemphasized that spying against a good friend and neighbor is unacceptable and goes against the true spirit of, and commitment to, good neighborly relations."

 A souring of Singapore-Malaysia ties would worsen the fallout on U.S. allies from spying accusations in Southeast Asia.
 Last week, Indonesia downgraded diplomatic ties with staunch U.S. ally Australia following media reports that Canberra spied on President Susilo Bambang Yudhoyono and his wife.